 Open and Closed Syllables

-When a vowel is followed by a consonant, it is closed in.
-It often makes a short sound, as in pin. (it stops short)
+When a vowel is followed by at least one consonant, it is closed in.
+It often makes a short sound, as in pin. (the vowel stops short)

 A vowel is open with no consonant behind.
-Open syllables are often long, you will find. (it can go long)
+Open syllables are often long, you will find. (the vowel can go long)

 Bookmarks and posters from ThisReadingMama